Signs of a Bad Wheel Bearing You CAN'T Ignore - Detroit Axle

 Among the most trustworthy diagnostic hints is this one.

-The right wheel bearing is frequently failing if the sound becomes stronger when turning left.
+The right wheel bearing is usually failing if the sound becomes stronger when turning left.

 The left side is usually the problem if the noise increases when turning right.